What the Death Star Plans Theft Teaches Us About Modern Data Protection

 Star Wars repeatedly demonstrates examples of social engineering.
 Rebels successfully infiltrate Imperial facilities using stolen uniforms and fake access codes—a classic example of deception through disguise.

-According to the Cybersecurity Ventures report, phishing attacks constitute the initial vector of penetration in 91% of all cyberattacks.
+According to the Verizon Data Breach Investigations Report, phishing is the leading initial access vector across industries.
 To protect against this threat:

 • Train employees to recognize signs of phishing emails